woman with brittle hair and nails

 Many supplements can help you get healthier hair and nails.
 These include biotin, zinc, vitamin D, and omega-3 fatty acids.
 Biotin is a nutrient that helps your body process fats, proteins, and carbs.
 It also promotes healthy hair growth by keeping the cells in your follicles intact.

 Zinc is an essential mineral that helps prevent hair loss and promote healthy nail growth.
 Vitamin D also plays a role in healthy hair and nails by increasing the amount of calcium absorbed by your body.
 Omega-3 fatty acids help keep cells healthy and hydrated, which can prevent breakage and split ends from forming.
 As always, consult your healthcare provider before taking any new supplements.
-This is especially if you are pregnant or already on certain medications.
+This is especially true if you are pregnant or already on certain medications.

 Sources